Benjamin R. tenOever

-Postdoctoral Fellows: Sonja Schmid, Ryan Langlois, Simone Backes
+Postdoctoral Fellows: Sonja Schmid, Ryan Langlois, Simone Backes, Andrew Varble

 The tenOever lab broadly focuses on the molecular interactions between viruses and their host.
-More specifically, the lab studies the host transcriptional response to infection and the means by which the virus circumvents these activities to propagate the infection.
+More specifically, the lab studies how the cell responds to virus.
 This research encompasses the study of cellular antiviral proteins and small RNAs, of both cellular and virus origin, which contribute to the outcome of infection.
 The overall objective of this lab is to gain a thorough understanding of the molecular basis of virus pathogenicity in an effort to generate improved vaccines and therapeutics.

 Summary of Research Studies: